Infatoshi/timelapse-maker/README.md

 # timelapse-maker

-Python script to create camera timelapses on any unix-based device
+Python scripts to create camera timelapses on desktop PCs, raspberry pis, and macbooks.

 # Prereqs
 - Python 3.8 or higher